12 Apr Use of Home Expenses

-It should be pointed out that approportioning a private expense in a sole trader’s tax accounts does not mean that the business incurs a liability that will be discharged by refunding cash.
-There is no separation between the sole trade and the individual running the trade, in the same way the director as an individual and his company are separate.
-A sole trader therefore can deduct rent in proportion to his home used as business premises, but cannot charge and refund himself rent.
+It should be pointed out that proportioning a private expense in a sole trader’s tax accounts does not mean that the business incurs a liability that will be discharged by refunding cash.
+There is no separation between the sole trade and the individual running the trade, in the same way, the director as an individual and his company are separate.
+A sole trader, therefore, can deduct rent in proportion to his home used as business premises, but cannot charge and refund himself rent.

-There are various methods to approportion expenses, all valid as long they can be justified and based on evidence.
-Rent or mortgage interest, council tax, light and heat, home insurance, repairs to common parts of the building and cleaning can be approportioned based on the number of rooms or floor space used for business.
+There are various methods to proportion expenses, all valid as long they can be justified and based on evidence.
+Rent or mortgage interest, council tax, light and heat, home insurance, repairs to common parts of the building, and cleaning can be proportioned based on the number of rooms or floor space used for business.

-An element of judgement is involved when calculating business part, and this may vary depending on which cost is approportioned.
+An element of judgment is involved when calculating the business part, and this may vary depending on which cost is proportioned.
 For example:

 Every day, Tina’s lounge is used for 10 hours for business purposes and 3 hours for private purposes.
 For 11 hours the room is unoccupied.
 The lounge represents 20% of the size of the property.
 The total annual cost of light is £1,100.
-Total annual mortgage interest is £900.
+The total annual mortgage interest is £900.